mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Outdoor and Indoor Sports and Recreation

 - **Indoor** Sports and Recreation:
-    - Proof of vaccination will be required, excluding youth participants in recreational sport.
+    - Proof of vaccination required, excluding youth participants in recreational sport.
-    - All spectators will also need to be fully immunized.
+    - All spectators also need to be fully immunized.
     - Parents and coaches will require proof of vaccination.
     - All indoor group activities permitted with no capacity limits on participants.
 This includes games, practices, competitions/ tournaments, day camps, rehearsals and recitals.
     - Spectator capacity limits still apply - 50% capacity.
 This includes other teams who are not active on the field of play (e.g.: at a tournament) and spectators should maintain a two-metre distance whenever reasonably possible.